Dongw1126/Auto-Resume-Downloads/README.md

 * Describe the current behavior and explain which behavior you expected to see instead and why
 * Include screenshots and animated GIFs
 * Explain why this enhancement would be useful

+### Open Pull Requests
+A [Pull Requests](https://github.com/Dongw1126/Auto-Resume-Downloads/pulls) (PR) is the step where you submit patches to this repository.
+(e.g. adding features, renaming a variable for clarity, translating into a new language)

+If you're not familiar with pull requests, you can follow these steps.
+* Fork this project and clone your fork
+* Create a new topic branch (off the main project development branch) to contain your feature, change, or fix
+* Developing a new feature
+* Push the feature to your fork
+* Open a Pull Request with a description